Dr Rebecca Anne Barr, Jesus

 She teaches for Part I, Paper 6, English Literature and its Contexts: 1660-1870 (possibly the longest 'long' eighteenth century in the world) and for the new Part II Paper, 'Love, Gender, Sexuality: 1740-1824'.
 Rebecca convened the Faculty MPhil in Eighteenth-Century and Romantic Studies from 2020-2022.
 From 2021-2023 she was chair of the Faculty's EDI committee.

+Since 2019 Rebecca has been an Associate Editor at Medical Humanities, a journal which publishes new research on the history of medicine, disability, gender, bioethics, and medical education.
+She welcomes inquiries about potential article submissions and proposals for special issues.
 In Lent 2023 Rebecca was the Crausaz Wordsworth Interdisciplinary Fellow in Philosophy, working on a project on women's fiction and the moral philosophy of laughter.
 For more details see https://www.crassh.cam.ac.uk/about/people/rebecca-anne-barr/.
 For an interview about the project, and the ways in which women's humour gets overlooked by literary histories fixated on masculine satire, see here https://magazine.alumni.cam.ac.uk/18th-century-great-laughter-debate/.
-She is on sabbatical in Michalemas 2023 and Lent 2024.
+In September 2024, she will take up a Keough-Naughton Library Research Award at the University of Notre Dame for a project on Jonathan Swift's 'The Legion Club' and contemporary digital satire.

 Research Interests